gabrie30/ghorg/README.md

 $ ghorg ls someorg
 ```

-## Setup and Configuration
+## SCM Provider Setup

 > Note: if you are running into issues, read the troubleshooting and known issues section below

-Configuration for each clone can be set in two ways.
-The first is in `$HOME/.config/ghorg/conf.yaml`.
-This file should be created from the [sample-conf.yaml](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml) by copying into `$HOME/.config/ghorg/conf.yaml`.
-The second method of configuration is setting flags via the cli, run `$ ghorg clone --help` for a list of flags.
-A flag set on the command line will overwrite any setting in the conf.yaml

 ### github setup
 1. Create [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with all `repo` scopes.
 Update `GHORG_GITHUB_TOKEN` in your `ghorg/conf.yaml`, as a cli flag, or add to your [osx keychain](https://help.github.com/en/github/using-git/caching-your-github-password-in-git).
+If your org has Saml SSO in front you will need to give your token those permissions as well, see [this doc](https://docs.github.com/en/github/authenticating-to-github/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).

 ### gitlab setup